 Contact NatraTex Today

-NatraTex manufactures high quality colour tarmac alternatives, ideal for bus lanes, tennis courts, MUGA pitches, as well as a wide range of other applications.
+NatraTex manufactures high-quality colour tarmac alternatives, ideal for bus lanes, coloured driveways tennis courts, MUGA surfacing, as well as a wide range of other applications.
 Our products are available in a range of colours.
+In particular, our NatraTex Colour offers a range of colours.
+Our products are superior to both traditional porous coloured asphalt and self-binding gravel.

 For more information on how we are making our products and services more ecologically friendly and aesthetically pleasing, as well as the ways in which we are working to implement and improve our existing environmental management system, please get in touch with NatraTex today.